Exporting files to Dropbox in Ruby using the Dropbox SDK

 Generate an Access Token:

-- Copy the generated access token; you'll need it in your application
+- Copy the generated access token; you will use it in your application.

 Installing the Dropbox SDK for Ruby